2023 Best Neurobiology & Neurosciences Schools in the Southeast Region

 Read full report on Neurobiology & Neurosciences at University of Virginia - Main Campus

-Wake Forest University landed the #7 spot in the 2023 rankings for the best neurobiology and neurosciences programs.
-Wake Forest University is a moderately-sized private not-for-profit school located in the city of Winston-Salem.
+Wake Forest University came in at #7 in this year’s edition of the Best Neurobiology & Neurosciences Schools in the Southeast Region ranking.
+Wake Forest University is a medium-sized private not-for-profit school located in the medium-sized city of Winston-Salem.

 Vanderbilt University came in at #10 in this year’s edition of the Best Neurobiology & Neurosciences Schools in the Southeast Region ranking.
-Vanderbilt is a fairly large private not-for-profit school located in the large city of Nashville.
+Vanderbilt is a fairly large private not-for-profit school located in the city of Nashville.

 While working on their degree, neurobiology majors at Vanderbilt accumulate an average of around $17,378 in student debt.